Drexel-SePAL/AgeScope/Readme.md

 ### Sample Index File

-Contains path of each apk file, separated by linebreak:
+Contains path of each apk file, separated by linebreak (this is an example, it is not necessary to put everything into `sample` directory):

 ```
 /Users/username/AgeScope/sample/apk/D063343811C7E160A4421FDFD0715D14A2EC9EE400777DD68F2E41CAAFF524EF.apk